 Crack Growth Calculations

 To predict safe life for a particular potential fracture critical (PFCI) fastener it is necessary to assume an initial crack size, calculate the stress intensity at the first load cycle, calculate the change in crack length due to that cycle and then calculate a new stress intensity.
-Comparison of this with the critical value for the material, KIC or KISCC, will determine if failure will occur.
+Comparison of this with the critical value for the material, KIC or KISCC, can determine if failure can occur.
 If not, the next cycle can be calculated and the process repeated until the critical crack length is reached.

-As this process may extend over thousands of cycles it is generally beyond the scope of hand calculations and the use of computer-based methods such as ESACRACK/NASGRO are advised.
+As this process can extend over thousands of cycles it is generally beyond the scope of hand calculations and the use of computer-based methods such as ESACRACK/NASGRO are advised.

+NAGRO provides added ability to include effects of preload on bolted joint analysis for crack case SC08 (crack at first contact thread) and SC14 (semi-elliptical surface crack in bolt head fillet).

+As an example of the procedure, the SC08 crack solution needs the following inputs:

+Tensile stress, S0

+Bolt preload value, P (in kip or Newton)

+Length of the grip (combined member thicknesses), L

+Threaded part of grip length, Lt

+Elastic Modulus of bolt, Eb

+Elastic Modulus of members, Em